Six 'legal highs' recalled

 Organisers said they were deeply concerned by the damage the products were doing in the community.

 The Legal High lobby group STAR Trust says while synthetic cannabis and party pills can have serious side effects when abused, they cause less harm than alcohol and tobacco.

-Next story in National: Manning killer told to help police
+Next story in New Zealand: Manning killer told to help police

 Copyright © 2014, Radio New Zealand